Ley94/ai-sg-assessment/part-1/README.md

 ## Assumptions and Constraints

 - The program assumes words are defined as alphanumeric strings (letters and numbers).
+This is a simple and reasonable approach, as English words are typically composed of alphabets, though it may not account for certain nuances (e.g., words with apostrophes like "don't").
-- The program assumes words separated by non-alphanumeric characters (e.g., hyphens) are treated as separate words (e.g., 'breath-taking' is considered as two words: 'breath' and 'taking').
+- The program assumes words separated by non-alphanumeric characters (e.g., hyphens) are treated as separate words.
+For example, "breath-taking" is considered two words: "breath" and "taking."
+While this treatment simplifies the implementation, it may not be ideal in all contexts.
 - The program treats text as case-insensitive (e.g., 'word' and 'Word' are considered the same).
+This assumption can lead to the loss of information in certain contexts, such as acronyms or words where case is meaningful, but it simplifies the task of frequency counting.
 - No third-party libraries (other than Python's standard library) are used.

 ## Features